gabbla/osom/README.md

 4|OUT|RPB0|U2TX|PIC ==> PC
 5|IN|RPB1|U2RX|PIC <== PC

-_A USB to UART bridge (MCP2200) may be implemented to allow the firmware update and a very basic log through USB._
+USB will be available too, with at least a _comunication device class_ (CDC) enumeration.

 ### Sensing